On Nilpotent and Solvable Quasi-Einstein Manifolds: Introduction

-\end{defn} \begin{defn} A Riemannian manifold is called $m$-quasi-Einstein manifold if $\mRic = \lambda g$ for some $\lambda\in\bR.$ We denote such a manifold as a triplet $(M,g,X),$ and refer to $\lambda$ as the quasi-Einstein constant. \end{defn} When $m=2$, the solutions are called near horizon geometries, which are relevant in black hole theory \cite{Kunduri2013-lj}.
-In equation (\ref{main equation}), if $X=\nabla\phi$ where $\phi:M\longrightarrow \bR$ is a smooth function then we say $(M,g)$ is gradient m-quasi-Einstein.
-In the gradient case, Case-Shu-Wei proved that any compact quasi-Einstein metric with constant scalar curvature is Einstein \cite{case2011rigidity}.
+\end{defn} \begin{defn} A Riemannian manifold is called an $m$-quasi-Einstein manifold if $\mRic = \lambda g$ for some $\lambda\in\bR.$ We denote such a manifold as a triplet $(M,g,X),$ and refer to $\lambda$ as the quasi-Einstein constant. \end{defn} When $m=2$, the solutions are called near-horizon geometries, which are relevant in black hole theory \cite{Kunduri2013-lj}.
+In equation (\ref{main equation}), if $X=\nabla\phi$ where $\phi:M\longrightarrow \bR$ is a smooth function, then we say $(M,g)$ is gradient $m$-quasi-Einstein.
+In the gradient case, Case-Shu-Wei proved that any compact $m$-quasi-Einstein metric with constant scalar curvature is Einstein \cite{case2011rigidity}.
 Gradient m-quasi-Einstein metrics on non-compact homogeneous spaces are studied by Petersen-Wylie \cite{PETERSEN2022101929} and Lafuente \cite{https://doi.org/10.1112/blms/bdu103}.
-On the other hand, in the non-gradient case, there are many examples of quasi-Einstein metrics.
-In \cite{chen-Liang-Zhu}, Chen-Liang-Zhu proves that every compact simple Lie group except $SU(3), E_8$ and $G_2$ admits non-trivial quasi-Einstein metrics.
+In the non-gradient case, there are many examples of $m$-quasi-Einstein metrics.
+In \cite{chen-Liang-Zhu}, Chen-Liang-Zhu proved that every compact simple Lie group except $SU(3), E_8$ and $G_2$ admits non-trivial $m$-quasi-Einstein metrics.
 In \cite{Lim2020locally}, Lim classified the compact locally homogeneous non-gradient quasi-Einstein 3-manifolds.
-In particular, the $3$-dimensional Heisenberg Lie group $H_3$ admits a quasi-Einstein metric $(H_3,g,X).$ Here $X$ is a Killing Field, i.e, $\cL_X g=0$.
-In this paper we show that any Heisenberg Lie group of dimension $n$ is quasi-Einstein, its Ricci curvature has two eigenvalues, one positive, with multiplicity $1$ and another negative, with multiplicity $n-1.$ \begin{thm} Any left-invariant metric on Heisenberg Lie group is quasi-Einstein. \end{thm}

-This raises the question of which other nilpotent or solvable Lie groups admit quasi-Einstein metrics.
-The classification of solvable Lie algebras remains an ongoing area of research.
+In particular, the $3$-dimensional Heisenberg Lie group $H_3$ admits an $m$-quasi-Einstein metric $(H_3,g,X).$ Here $X$ is a Killing field, i.e., $\cL_X g=0$.
+This naturally raises the question: beyond the Heisenberg group $H_3,$ which other nilpotent or solvable Lie groups admit $m$-quasi-Einstein metrics?
+Before addressing this, it is important to note that the classification of solvable Lie algebras remains an ongoing area of research.
 Nilpotent Lie algebras have been classified primarily in low dimensions, and similarly, the classification of solvable Lie algebras is also limited in scope.
-From Levi decomposition, we have that for any Lie algebra $\fg$ over $\bR$ there exists a solvable Lie algebra $\fs$ and semisimple Lie algebra $\fg_{ss}$ such that $\fg=\fs\oplus \fg_{ss}$.
-Hence analyzing solvable Lie groups that admits quasi-Einstein metric provide an ideal foundation for studying quasi-Einstein Lie groups in general.\\

-By~\cite[Theorem 2.5]{Lim2020locally}, on a quasi-Einstein unimodular Lie group \( (G, g, X) \), if both \( X \) and \( g \) are left-invariant, then \( X \) is necessarily a Killing vector field.
-Since all the quasi-Einstein metrics we construct in this work feature a left-invariant vector field \( X \), we propose a terminology for this subclass of quasi-Einstein metrics.